-NOTE: Using state general obligation (GO) bond funds, from which this grant program is funded, carries additional requirements and restrictions that are different from other grant programs administered by MNHS, such as Legacy Amendment grant programs.
-Minnesota Management and Budget administer additional requirements for the use of state bond funds (MMB).
+It is important to note that using state general obligation (G.O.) bond funds, from which this grant program is funded, carries additional requirements and restrictions that are different from other grant programs administered by MNHS, such as Legacy Amendment grant programs.
+Additional requirements for use of state bond funds are administered by Minnesota Management and Budget (MMB).